 Pushing it Further

 The main limitation of the setup above was that the work coil would get very hot after a short time due to the large currents.
 In order to have larger currents for a longer time, we made another coil using thicker brass tubing so that water could be pumped through when it was running.
-The thicker pipe was harder to bend, especially at the center tapping point.
+The thicker pipe was harder to bend, especially at the centre tapping point.
 It was necessary to fill the pipe with fine sand before bending it as this prevents it from pinching at the sharp bends.
 It was then cleared out using compressed air.

 The induction coil was made in two halves as shown here.
 They were then soldered together and a small piece of pvc pipe was used to connect the central pipes so that water could flow through the whole coil.